Keenpoint/smart-circular/README.md

 ```

 - Pass the JSON to be simplified as the first argument of the sc function.
-- Optionally, pass a second argument with your personalized function to transform parts of the JSON (cf. examples).
+- Optionally, pass a second argument with your personalised function to transform parts of the JSON (cf. examples).

 ```javascript
 var result = sc(value, [customizer]);